Subbuteo Tribute Website.

 No major revision here, just a change of colour, which somehow really did make the old terraces look up-to-date.
 As a bonus, this set does include 25 unpainted supporters (from 61168).
 These terraces always looked white in the catalogues (as they do here), but in fact they are grey.

-Box types:- The 1988-90 "red logo" box is shown.
-The later pitch corner box is more common.
+Box types:- The 1988-90 "red logo" box is shown along with the later pitch corner box which is more common.

 61218: Corner Terrace.